gtk-rs/gtk4-rs/book/src/gobject_signals.md

 {{#rustdoc_include ../listings/gobject_signals_3/src/main.rs:button_impl}}
 ```

-We want the signal to be emitted, whenever `number` reached `MAX_NUMBER`.
-Together with the signal we send the value `number` currently holds.
-After we did that, we set `number` back to 0.

-# PROPERTIES PART

-`set_property` emits the corresponding "notify" signals[^1].
+If we now press on the button, the number of its label increases until it reaches `MAX_NUMBER`.
+Then it starts from 0 again and so on.

-Signals are especially useful, if you want to notify consumers of your GObject that a certain event occurred.
+Custom signals are especially useful, if you want to notify consumers of your GObject that a certain event occurred.

-[^1]: This behavior can be disabled by passing [`EXPLICIT_NOTIFY`](http://gtk-rs.org/docs/glib/struct.ParamFlags.html#associatedconstant.EXPLICIT_NOTIFY) flag during creation of the property.
-In this case, the only way to emit the signal is to call [`notify`](http://gtk-rs.org/docs/glib/object/trait.ObjectExt.html#tymethod.notify) directly.